 - A handful of mint leaves

-- Toss the beetroot, carrot, and mint leaves in a juicer and blitz it.
+- Toss the beetroot, carrot, and mint leaves in a juicer or blender and blitz it.

 - Next, add lemon juice, ¼ cup water, and pink Himalayan salt.